- November 8, 2022 State Election Results

 - Please remember to sign the tan envelope before returning the ballot.
 Once the ballot is sealed inside the signed, tan envelope, it can be returned to the City Clerk's Office by mail in the provided white envelope or to the drop box at City Hall.

-For more information on the difference between absentee and early voting for 2021 elections, please visit the Secretary of the Commonwealth's website.
+For more information on absentee voting and voting by mail, please visit the Secretary of the Commonwealth's website.

 Early Voting at City Hall